CustomerGauge builds NPS management software for B2B companies with customizable widgets for you to visualize your customer experience (CX) data.

-On the other hand, a threat is a customer account with a low NPS score but high revenue — a high value customer is unhappy.
+On the other hand, a threat is a customer account with a low NPS score but high revenue — a high-value customer that’s unhappy, not ideal.

 4. NPS absence of signal

 Our absence of signal graph indicates whether a customer is disengaged or not.
-By integrating several customer touchpoints (customer support, surveys, quarterly reviews) you can track whether that account is being energised throughout the year.
+By integrating several customer touch points (customer support, surveys, quarterly reviews) you can track whether that account is being energized throughout the year.

-We have tons more widgets like these in our B2B NPS software.
-We help B2B companies run their entire NPS programs, including closing the loop and accelerating customer referrals.
+We have tons more widgets like these in our customer experience software and continue to help B2B companies run their entire NPS programs, including closing the loop and accelerating customer referrals.

-If you’ve enjoyed browsing our widgets, please feel free to reach out to us to learn more about how we can help your company tackle churn and grow faster using NPS.
-Book a meeting with sales here.
+Request a demo today to learn how we can help your company tackle churn and grow faster using NPS!